climech/grit/README.md

 Grit's design is based on two premises:

 1. Breaking a problem up into smaller, more manageable parts is generally a good approach to problem-solving.
-2. Precisely tracking your progress across time improves focus by removing the mental overhead caused by many parallel tasks spanning multiple days.
+2. Precisely tracking your progress across time improves focus by removing the mental overhead associated with many parallel tasks spanning multiple days.

+### Trees ###

 A big task can be represented as a tree, e.g.: